brandonspiver/projects/fileShare/README.md

 1. To run the server:

-   `$ java server.java <port>`
+   `$ java server.java <Port>`

-   <port>: Choose an available port to run ser on
+   Port: Choose an available port to run ser on

 2. To run Client (in new window):

    `$ java client.java <Server Address> <Server Port> <Client Port>`

-   <Server Address>: InetAddress ser is running on
-   <Server Port>: Port server is running on
+   Server Address: InetAddress ser is running on Server Port: Port server is running on
-   <Client Port>: Choose a port to run client on for file transfer
+   Client Port: Choose a port to run client on for file transfer